 This recipe is also super customizable.
 If you don’t like chocolate chips, you could add your favorite dried fruit, nuts, candy pieces, and so much more.
 No matter what you add, it’s so good and will go so fast!

-- You only need a handful of simple ingredients.
+- You only need one banana and a handful of pantry staples to make.

 - Melt-in-your-mouth texture, perfectly sweet, and filled with chocolate throughout!